Installing firmware update

 - MIDI cable type (direct MIDI cable, USB-to-MIDI cable; for the latter, a snapshot of the cable would help);

-- Serial number of the device (license number is NOT required);
+- Serial number of the device (license code is NOT required);

 - Screenshot of the command window (similar to the one above) or the session copy-pasted from the window;